Catch up on the most current updates from Rachel’s Health Story and see where she has landed since writing this in 2016.

 I am grateful for my illness.
 In fact, it’s quite possibly the best thing that has ever happened to me because it has taught me how to live.

 My struggle is helping me become who I want to be.
 Yours are too.
-It isn’t always easy to see it, particularly in those moments where we are suffering and either literally or figuratively in the hospital fighting for our lives, it is nevertheless true.
-Those moments that challenge us the most are the ones were we can rise to the occasion and choose to be better, despite the problems of life.
+It isn’t always easy to see it, particularly in those moments where we are suffering and either literally or figuratively in the hospital fighting for our lives, but it is nevertheless true.
+Those moments that challenge us the most are the ones where we can rise to the occasion and choose to be better, despite the problems of life.
 We can choose to be grateful, no matter what.
 We can do this!
 No matter what your “Addison’s disease” is, you can make it.

 I’m a dreamer.
 I dream big.